-The main directive of any family court in Bethesda is to do what is in the best interests of a child.
+The main directive of any family court is to do what is in the best interests of a child.
 This applies to all matters of custody and access with minor children.
-A prime example of these matters is divorces where the court must rule on the question of child custody.
+A prime example of these matters is a divorce where the court must rule on the question of child custody.

 A Bethesda child custody lawyer may be able to help you make this case in court.
 An experienced family law attorney can help explain the processes used by courts to make decisions as well as present evidence in court to strengthen your claim for child custody.

 The Two Types of Child Custody in Bethesda

 Child custody encompasses two types of custody under state law.
 What most people consider the primary mode of child custody is physical custody.
 This is the level of custody that determines where the child lives.
 Usually, the court will create a custody plan that splits time between the two parents, but each case is different depending on the facts.
 This may result in a child living with both parties at different periods of time during the week.

 The other type of custody involves the right to make major decisions concerning how that child is raised.
 Important questions such as where the child goes to school, what activities the child participates in, medical issues, and what religion the child follows are all issues concerning legal custody.
 Much like physical custody, a court may issue a joint legal custody order, give these rights entirely to one parent, or do a variation where one party has legal custody of medical care and the other has legal custody over education.

 There is no preference for a mother over a father in these days.
 Instead, the judge will consider the fitness of each parent as a whole, as well as factors to determine the best interest of the child(ren)to answer questions concerning child custody.
 An attorney in Bethesda could help present an argument to maximize your custody rights over your children.

 When Will a Court Consider Questions Concerning Child Custody?